 A Kilim is a flat-woven carpet or rug made in Turkey, Kurdistan, and neighboring areas. (definition from Google)

-A pileless handwoven reversible rug or covering made in Turkey, Kurdistan, the Caucasus, Iran, and western Turkestan. (definition from Merriam-Webster Dictionary).
+A pileless hand-woven reversible rug or covering made in Turkey, Kurdistan, the Caucasus, Iran, and western Turkestan. (definition from Merriam-Webster Dictionary).

 The symbols, patterns and colors that make up a Kilim carpet are not purely decorative.
 Each symbol represents something, and tells us something about the life of the person (usually a woman) who designed and created the carpet.
-Here is a brief guide to reading Kilim symbols.
+Below is a brief guide to reading Kilim symbols.

-The difference between Kilim, and Sumak Kilim
+The Difference Between Kilim and Sumak Kilim